Reminder, Bison Are Wild Animals

 National Park Service

 Three preserve ponds are open to the public for catch and release fishing under the Kansas Department of Wildlife and Park's Fishing Impoundments and Stream Habitats (F.I.S.H.) program.
-The fishing program is available during daylight hours year-round.
-A valid Kansas fishing license is required for anglers between the ages of 16 through 74 and must be in their possession while fishing in Kansas.
+The fishing program is available year-round.
+A valid Kansas fishing license is required for Kansas residents between the ages of 16 through 74 and must be in their possession while fishing in Kansas.
 All nonresidents 16 and older must have a valid nonresident license to fish in Kansas.

 The fishing ponds are located northeast of Strong City.
 From Strong City, travel east on U.S. 50 for 1.5 miles, turning north on U-Road at the Kansas historic marker.
 Travel approximately one mile on gravel road.
 The parking lot is on the west side of the road.
 The ponds are accessible via a short hike from the parking area.